The TriHealthon Development Network

-Inspired by Mr. Tom Wells’ speech at the 2018 Dream Big Conference, Esther Ejiroghene Ajari founded the TriHealthon, a youth-led movement which seeks to improve the health and wellbeing of vulnerable populations in Africa, particularly women and children via two direct programming initiatives in Nigeria, and a continental-wide research initiative.
+Inspired by Tom Wells’ speech at the 2018 WMI Dream Big Conference, Esther Ajari founded the TriHealthon, a youth and female led NGO (with legal registration number 172635) which seeks to improve the health and wellbeing of vulnerable populations in Africa, particularly women and children, via two direct programming initiatives in Nigeria and a continental-wide research initiative.
 These initiatives are:

 - Sexual and Reproductive Health Dev initiative

 Also, during the COVID-19 pandemic, we provided daily food supply and menstrual pads to marginalized Nigerians (orphans, pregnant and nursing mothers, the sick and the elders).